-What is business agility?
+What is business (enterprise) agility and what does agility mean in business?
 Business agility refers to a company’s ability to adapt to market changes through the use of technology promoting agile organizational processes.

 They do this by encouraging a culture within the organization (from the top down) that is receptive to change; and by getting the right digital solutions which can help guide decision makers by providing them with actionable data and reporting through analysis.